Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 Another common method is the \textbf{Hazard and Operability study (HAZOP)} which provides a systematic approach to identify potential hazards in systems of all kinds \cite{international2001iec}.
 The method was developed in the 1970s in the chemical industry and is now employed in numerous domains.
-HAZOP is qualitative method that employs a systematic brainstorming approach utilizing keywords to investigate deviations from specified behaviour.
-An interdisciplinary team examines the system under consideration from different perspectives to identify potential causes of errors, their consequences, and potential countermeasures.
+HAZOP is qualitative method that employs a systematic brainstorming approach utilizing keywords to investigate deviations from specified behavior.
+An interdisciplinary team examines the system under consideration from different perspectives to identify potential causes of errors, their consequences, and countermeasures.

-A method that is designed to analyse causal chains leading to harm is the \textbf{Fault Tree Analysis (FTA)}.
+A method that is designed to analyze causal chains leading to harm is the \textbf{Fault Tree Analysis (FTA)}.
 FTA is a deductive top-down hazard analysis method which aims at identifying and evaluating combinations of faults and failures that can lead to a predefined undesired event, commonly referred to as 'top level event'.
 Using Boolean logic and a hierarchical structure of logical gates (e.g. AND, OR), FTA systematically decomposes system-level failures into basic events at component level.
 This approach enables both qualitative understanding and quantitative risk assessment, including the calculation of failure probabilities.
 Initially developed in the aerospace and nuclear industries \cite{vesely1981fault}, FTA has been widely adopted in various sectors.
 It is particularly valued for its structured reasoning, and ability to support quantitative risk assessment.
 FTA is especially effective when applied to hardware-dominated systems.
-However, extensions have been developed to address human-related hazards and SOTIF, such as provided by Birch et al. \cite{birch_human_2023} or Kramer et al. \cite{kramer2020identification}.
+However, extensions have been developed to address human-related hazards and SOTIF, such as provided by Birch et al.~\cite{birch_human_2023} or Kramer et al.~\cite{kramer2020identification}.

-Complementary to FTA, \textbf{Event tree analysis (ETA)} provides an inductive hazard analysis used to model possible outcomes of an initiating event \cite{ericson2005eta}.
-It also employs a logic tree structure to represent sequences of events, capturing system responses and failure chains.
-Similar to FTA, ETA enables both a qualitative and quantitative risk evaluation providing insights into the potential progression of accidents.
+Similar to FTA, \textbf{Event tree analysis (ETA)} employs a logic tree structure to model potential progression of accidents capturing system responses and failure chains.
+In contrast to FTA, however, ETA relies on inductive reasoning determining possible outcomes that may result from a specific initiating event \cite{ericson2005eta}.
+ETA supports both qualitative and quantitative risk evaluation.